colla00/Python-60-Days-of-Coding/README.md

 10. Write a program to remove duplicates from a list.
 11. Write a program to print the multiplication table of a given number.
 12. Write a program to reverse a given string.
+13. Write a program to shuffle the elements of a list randomly.